London Conference of 1939

-The London Conference of 1939, or St James's Palace Conference, which took place between 7 February – 17 March 1939, was called by the British Government to plan the future governance of Palestine and an end of the Mandate.
+The London Conference of 1939, or St James's Palace Conference, which took place between 7 February and 17 March 1939, was called by the British Government to plan the future governance of Palestine and an end of the Mandate.
 It opened on 7 February 1939 in St James's Palace after which the Colonial Secretary, Malcolm MacDonald held a series of separate meetings with the Arab Higher Committee and Zionist delegation, because the Arab Higher Committee delegation refused to sit in the same room as the Zionist delegation.
 When MacDonald first announced the proposed conference he made clear that if no agreement was reached the government would impose a solution.
 The process came to an end after five and a half weeks with the British announcing proposals which were later published as the 1939 White Paper.

 Background

 In 1936, following the Great Arab Revolt, Palestinians went on a general strike.
 Additionally, Palestinian Arab leaders formed the Higher National Committee (HNC).

 After the strike, the British government established the Peel Commission, chaired by Lord Peel, to investigate its causes and to make recommendations to the British government in the light of commitments made in the Balfour Declaration for the establishment of a homeland for the Jewish people in Palestine.
 The commission concluded that the only solution was to partition the country into a Jewish state and an Arab state.
 The two main Zionist leaders, Chaim Weizmann and David Ben-Gurion, had convinced the World Zionist Congress to approve equivocally the Peel recommendations as a basis for more negotiation.

 The partition idea was rejected by the Arabs as it went against the promise made by the British for the Palestinians to have their own state and become independent.
 On 1 October 1937, with a resurgence of violence after the publication of the Peel Commission proposals, the HNC and all nationalist committees were outlawed.
 Five prominent Palestinians, including Yacoub Al Ghussein and three members of the HNC were deported to the Seychelles.
 The remaining members of the HNC were either already out of the country or, like Haj Amin Husseini, went into hiding and then into exile in Cairo, Damascus and Beirut.

 Over the summer of 1938, antigovernment and intercommunal violence in Palestine reached new heights.
 Palestinians controlled large areas of the countryside and several towns, including the Old City of Jerusalem.
 The Zionist underground set off a series of lethal bombs in Palestinian markets across the country, and the Zionist Special Night Squads launched their first operations.
 In the autumn, the British authorities launched a counteroffensive.
 More British troops were sent, and martial law was declared.